 - No centralized control and policy management

-Organisations have been searching for solutions to avoid significant financial burdens by utilizing existing HSM infrastructures and capacity within the business.
-A HSM vendor-neutral cryptographic solution was required in order to solve these challenges.
+Organizations have been searching for solutions to avoid significant financial burdens by utilizing existing HSM infrastructure and business capacity.
+An HSM vendor-neutral cryptographic solution was necessary to address these issues.

-Cryptomathic was well aware of the problems occurring in large scale deployments.
-Crypto Service Gateway (CSG) was developed to tackle the issues of scalability and flexibility of multi-vendor HSMs.
+Cryptomathic was well aware of the problems occurring in large-scale deployments.
+Crypto Service Gateway (CSG) was developed to tackle the scalability and flexibility issues of multi-vendor HSMs.

 Controlling everything from one place is the most simple and efficient way to manage crypto.